 I shrug, break his nose, “Mason, goldfish are smarter than you.
 Do you seriously think you can scare me?
 I thought we were coming to understand each other, to bond, patient and therapist.
 Mason, trust me, if there’s a next time, you’ll never see me, you’ll experience me.
 You won’t recover from the experience.
 If I don’t kill you, you’ll wish I had.
 Now go Mason, before I have to get serious.
 And take this, it will relieve the pain.”

 Actually it wouldn’t.
 It’s a mild stimulant and would keep him functional enough to make it to the room.
 He doesn’t know that.
 He greedily shoves it in his bleeding mouth.
 After he swallows, he rolls to his side to get up, I kick ribs hard enough to crack.
-Mason won’t breathe right for at least a while, maybe never.
+Mason won’t breathe right for a while, maybe never.
 He finds his feet, wheezing heavily as he staggers to his truck.
 He peers under the seat and sees a black box with a red blinking light.
 He gets in slowly, cranks the engine, pulls out to the road and turns right, as instructed.
 I see lights come on, can’t see the car.
 Mason sees a black Mustang pull in behind him.
 He would get one chance to go directly to the motel.
 There would be no more conversation.
 Any variation from the plan and the truck would mysteriously explode.

 While I had Mason in therapy, Janah sat with the woman in the trailer, convinced she was willing, in this case anxious, to leave her current hell far behind.
 Then she examined the truck, found the gun and meth, took both, and put the rigged explosive under the driver’s seat.
 It’s designed to send the force downward, put a dent in the floor, mostly create a lot of smoke and noise.
 The Society doesn’t want civilians injured by a target’s intransigence.
 When good old Mason gets to the motel, it will be removed and the truck disabled.
 All they need is time to get the woman and child out.
 The team would watch him for a day, then evaporate.
 With no money, in the sub-boondocks, if Mason leaves after that, nobody cares.